 Also, land in Hyderabad is available at a much cheaper rate that has encouraged real estate developers to invest and build residential projects.

-Rentals in gated community apartments are comparatively cheaper compared to Mumbai, Delhi, Gurgaon, Bangalore or Chennai that has increased the residential demand by the IT workforce moving in from neighbouring cities.
+Rentals in gated community apartments in hyderabad are comparatively cheaper compared to Mumbai, Delhi, Gurgaon, Bangalore or Chennai that has increased the residential demand by the IT workforce moving in from neighbouring cities.

 In terms of connectivity, Hyderabad indeed stands out than most other Indian cities where a lot of chaos prevails.
 Elevated corridors, well-planned and structured roads, the 8-lane ORR highway that stretches for 158 km has improved connectivity to all parts of the city.
 The Hyderabad Metro has started its operation since November 2017 and has made the commute easy for IT professionals travelling long distances.